 This presentation will demonstrate graphically what quantization means in general for spherically symmetric potentials in an arbitrary number of spatial dimensions greater than one.
 With this condition the angular behavior of the wave function can be separated from the radial behavior.
 The n-dimensional Schrödinger equation for the radial part of the wave function is

 where and other symbols here have their expected quantum mechanical meanings.
-A derivation of this form can be found for example in Section III of this paper, where the dimension is denoted by d rather than n.
+A derivation of this form can be found in this presentation.

 Letting in the first three terms leads to the indicial equation

 so that a regular solution approaches the origin like a power of the radial variable.
 Partly in order to regularize the behavior for zero and nonzero angular momentum, the substitution